What is Mental Health?

 When it comes time to finally make a selection, here are a few questions you should ask yourself:

-- What are my main goals in therapy?
-What do I hope to accomplish?
+- What are my main goals for therapy?
+What do I want to accomplish?

 - Is it covered by my health insurance or work benefits?

 - If not, how much can I spend?

 - How far am I willing to commute?

-- Would I consider attending sessions with my spouse, significant other, or family members?
+- Should I attend sessions with my spouse, significant other, or family?

 It is also helpful to compile a list of questions for your therapist as well:

 - First and foremost: are they accepting new clients?